polyformproject/commercial.polyformproject.org/terms.md

 # Indemnities

+These indemnities apply as long as the customer has paid all licensing fees as required by this agreement:

 ## General Indemnity

 Subject to [Indemnification Process](#indemnification-process), the vendor agrees to indemnify the customer for legal claims by others alleging that the software infringes any copyright, trademark, or trade secret right, or breaks any law.